<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=57860&amp;fmt=gif">

 • Are we on track to hit our school or district’s goal for attendance this year?

-Panorama Student Success provides educators with a complete view of student progress across attendance, academics, behavior, and social-emotional learning (SEL).
-With interactive attendance dashboards that refresh daily, Panorama offers clear “on track” and “at risk” indicators that educators can use to take data-informed actions.
+Panorama Student Success, the marketing-leading K-12 platform for helping districts translate insights into effective student supports, provides educators with a complete view of students’ progress across attendance, academics, behavior, and life skills.
+With interactive attendance reports and dashboards that refresh daily, Panorama offers clear indicators that district leaders and educators can use to take data-informed actions and provide appropriate support to address chronic absenteeism.

 Understand a student's attendance patterns with calendars that show full-day absences, absences from specific courses, or tardies.
 See which classes a student misses most frequently—and their grades in those courses—to take action before they fall behind.